zzunkovic/weather-app/README.md

 ### Home Page
 On the welcome screen the user can enter a location which he wants to check the weather forecast for.
-The search button is only available when the user selectes one of the valid locations that are provided from the API
+The search button is only available when the user selects one of the valid locations that are provided from the API.
+Each time the user types, a fetch request is sent to the API that then returns an array of cities that could potentialy be of users interest.
+If the city is valid, the user gets taken to the forecast page.

+### Forecast Page